Quantum CORDIC -- Arcsine on a Budget: Preliminaries

 We split the computation into two steps, where we first implement a reversible algorithm to compute $\Phi$ in the computational basis, and then apply our transformation.
 Take register \texttt{in} to have $m$ qubits, the register \texttt{aux} to have $n$ qubits, and the register \texttt{out} to have one qubit.
 We first apply the unitary $V$ using the \texttt{in} register as input and outputting the $n$-bit approximate result $\tilde{\Phi}$ to \texttt{aux}, as follows:

-where $\ket{x}_\texttt{in}$ is a computational basis vector.
-Then, $W$ can be constructed with $n$ auxiliary qubits by composing $V$, and $U$, Equation~\eqref{eq:goalTransform}, where the \texttt{aux} acts as the input.
+where $\ket{x}_\texttt{in}$ is a computational basis vector, and $\tilde\Phi(x)$ is an $n$ bit approximation of $\Phi(x)$.
+Next we perform $U$, Equation~\eqref{eq:goalTransform}, on the resulting \texttt{aux} and \texttt{out} register giving,

 Finally, to restore the \texttt{aux} register to its initial state, we apply the $V^{-1}$ transformation.
-In summary, we can solve the problem using a reversible classical algorithm implementation of $\tilde{\Phi}$ followed by encoding the result into the probability amplitude of the output bit.
+In summary, we can solve the problem using a reversible classical algorithm implementation of $\tilde{\Phi}$.
+We complete the process by encoding the result into the probability amplitude of our output bit.

 Another practical use case is as a step of the \gls*{hhl} algorithm~\cite{harrow2009quantum}.
 In this case, reciprocal eigenvalues are encoded as binary strings in a superposition.
 An essential step is to encode the reciprocals of the eigenvalues in the probability amplitudes of an output bit.
 In particular, we can apply a transformation closely related to $U$ from Equation~\eqref{eq:goalTransform}.

-Hence, an efficient algorithm to implement the transformation $U$, Equation~\eqref{eq:goalTransform}, has immediate benefits to foundational problems.
-There are a few naive approaches to implementing the transformation.
-One is to use a lookup table, where each possible input $\ket{h_k}_\texttt{in}$ is separately implemented, but that would require exponential circuit depth. qRAM could also be leveraged \cite{giovannetti2008quantum}, however it would require exponential space.
+Hence, an efficient algorithm to implement the transformation $U$, has immediate benefits to foundational problems.

+There are a few naive approaches to implementing the transformation U, Equation~\eqref{eq:goalTransform}.
+For example, one to use a lookup table, where each possible input $\ket{h_k}_\texttt{in}$ is separately implemented, but this would require exponential circuit depth. qRAM could be leveraged \cite{giovannetti2008quantum}, however it would require exponential space.
+These approaches could be combined with linear interpolation to perform well at very low precision, but they do not scale well for our suggested applications.

 With some naive methods out of the way, we examine a less trivial direction that illustrates the main challenge solved by this paper.
 Consider the following state,